higherkindness/mu-scala/docs/src/main/tut/README.md

 #### Runtime Implicits

+For the server bootstrapping, remember adding `frees-rpc-server` dependency to your build.

 Now, we need to implicitly provide two things:

 * A runtime interpreter of our `ServiceHandler` tied to a specific type.
 In our case, we'll use `cats.effects.IO`.